Check here for some quick answers to common questions

 On an annual basis, GSI sends a statistical report to the ELCIC, through PCLM, that summarizes overall CEP activity.

 When a member retires or otherwise terminates service in the ELCIC, the member portion in the account will be refunded to the member.
-The employer portion will be transferred to the Advance-Study Fund.
+The employer portion will be transferred to the Advanced Study Fund (see Part 3, below).

 The full account balance at retirement or termination may be used for the purposes of retraining if this is completed within two months of termination, unless other arrangements are made with GSI.

 In the event of a member’s death, the member portion in the account will be paid out to the member’s estate.
-The employer portion will be transferred to the Advance-Study Fund.
+The employer portion will be transferred to the Advanced Study Fund.

 Continuing Education Plan (CEP) is a resource of funds for plan members to enhance their employment skills.
-This is the overriding criteria, which allows these funds to be used on a tax free basis to the member.
-When a plan member leaves employment with the ELCIC, one of following will occur depending on the circumstance.
+This is the overriding criteria, which allows these funds to be provided on a tax-free basis to the member.
+When a plan member leaves employment with the ELCIC, one of following will occur, depending on the circumstance.

 |Member Status||Intention for future employment||CEP Account Status|